 13 Confiscation

-Any prohibited items (listed in section 3) found in pupils’ possession will be confiscated.
+Any prohibited items / dangerous items found in pupils’ possession will be confiscated.
 These items will not be returned to students.

 We will also confiscate any item which is harmful or detrimental to school discipline.
-These items will be returned to students after discussion with senior leaders and parents/carers, if appropriate.
+These items might be returned to students after discussion with senior leaders and parents/carers, if appropriate.
+All vapes confiscated are handed to the police for disposal.

 Searching and screening students is conducted in line with the DfE’s latest guidance on searching, screening and confiscation.